NemeanLion42/fritter-backend/README.md

 **Returns**

-- An array of freets that the user indicated by userId has upvoted
+- A set of freets that the user indicated by userId has upvoted
-- An array of freets that the user indicated by userId has downvoted
+- A set of freets that the user indicated by userId has downvoted

+**Throws**

+- `404` if the userId is invalid

+#### `GET /api/vote/:freetId?` - Get users who upvoted/downvoted a freet

+**Returns**

+- A set of users who upvoted the freet indicated by freetId
+- A set of users who downvoted the freet indicated by freetId

 **Throws**